CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Universes-and-More-Inductive-Types.lagda.md

 ```

 We even have exponentiation provided by `→`, so that $n^m$.
 We can't verify this by
-pattern-matching (because functions are not inductive types that can
+pattern matching (because functions are not inductive types that can
 be pattern matched on), but we can reason through why this might be
 the case.
 Consider the type of functions `Bool → Day`.
 We argued in
 ``Bool-rec`` that a function out of ``Bool`` is determined by its